FTA Section 5310 Profiles

 Program leaders describe the JMMF model as successful and sustainable in enriching the quality of life for Mississippians in Hinds County and recognizes the value of a holistic approach to health and well-being.

-Download pdf of Jackson Medical Mall Foundation profile
+Jackson Medical Mall Foundation Profile – PDF

 Topics: